JiaenLiu123/final_project/README.md

     Ideally, I want to deploy a transformer-based model LayoutLMv3 and Donut to extract all key information inside of one receipt such as date, total amount, address, company name, name of items, price of items, and tax information.
 But to achieve that, the tasks are too much to be done within two months.
 Instead, I select date and total amount as my goals in this time.

-    With my co-worker, we create two approaches for this task.
+    With my co-worker, we create three approaches for this task.
 First approach is based on regular expression, depending on format, location, currency sign and so on.
 A navie weighted mechanism is applied in this approach to check every word in the OCR output whether it is the date or the total amount of the receipt.
 I use this regex script to label findit Task 1 dataset (500 images).
 The accuracy of this script is 0.72.

     For the second approach, I partly managed to use a transformer-based model layoutLMv3 to extract the date and total amount from the receipt.
 In this approach, I use a pre-trained model from Theivaprakasham which is fine-tuned on SOIRE dataset.
 I try to extend his work and fine tune his model on Findit dataset.
 But I failed to achieve that.
 I put a lot work to label the findit dataset and convert it into the format that layoutLMv3 required and it is not finished yet.
 Also, I add a function to get JSON format output from the model.
 In order to do that, I fully restructure my code and I will explain this in later parts.
 But I faced a problem of inaccurate OCR output, too much misspelling and unrecognized characters in there.
 Due to that, I can not test the accuracy of this model based on it's text output.